Have you ever wondered how artificial intelligence and machine learning are linked to black market smartphones? We open the curtain....

 Using publicly available information, WeDo technologies creates a unified digital and physical identity for each user by analyzing the myriad connections between users, locations and anonymized personal information.
 Besides allowing us to put a face and real name on pseudonyms or nicknames of a seller, the solution effectively creates a hotlist of potential fraudsters.
 It also collects various attributes that can uncover the various threads relating to a potential fraud ring.

-For more information about WeDo Technologies, where we are and what we can support your business with, please click here.
+For more information about how we can support your business, please contact us.